LABSIM/technical-doc/content/simulation-software-ecosystem/index.md

 <br>

 Every answer is the consequence of a questionning, even the most trivial one.
-There is no *divine* answer because we do science !
-That said, in our case, the LABSIM was created to anwser the following problematic :
+That said, for our case, the LABSIM was created to anwser the following problematic :

 > **How to allow fast & early conception/evaluation cycle of innovative concept** ***in situ*** **?**